The Duravant family of operating companies serve the food processing, packaging and material handling segments.

 Standard multi-head weigher models under nVenia's OHLSON Brand range from 10 to 24 heads.
 The more weighing heads a scale has, the more options its computer has to create combinations which hit the correct amount; ultimately resulting in higher possible speeds and better accuracy.

 Have a weighing need?
-Submit a quote here and we’ll help you find the best weigher for your product.
+Request a quote and we’ll help you find the best weigher for your product.